nickfargo/fl/src/runtime.coffee.md

         -> iterable.__iterator__()
       else if typeof iterable.next is 'function'
         -> iterable
-      else if iterable.length? and typeof iterable.splice is 'function' -> new ArrayIterator iterable
+      else if typeof iterable.length is 'number'
+        -> new ArrayIterator iterable
       else empty